 No visit to London would be complete without a trip to the theatre.
 Whether you catch a matinee or an evening performance, any theatrical itch can be well and truly scratched.
 From heart-warming musicals to something a bit more experimental, the capital’s theatre scene is among the most diverse in the world.
 Luckily, our guides have all the tips you need to turn your theatre visit into a real showstopper.

 Watch prima ballerinas and iconic opera singers take to the stage at the Royal Opera House in Covent Garden.
 Even if you couldn’t get tickets, a backstage tour will help you get your culture fix.
-Find out all you need to know here.
+Find out all you need here.

 Where else can you see a movie, a dance production, an art exhibition and a performance by the London Symphony Orchestra?
 In a fabulous Brutalist building, the Barbican is the UK’s leading arts centre.